 Annual TCD ultrasound assessment of children with SCD from the age of 2 years is recommended.
-This is based on the findings of a randomised controlled trial on the benefits of transfusion in children with raised cerebral blood-flow velocities.
+This is based on the findings of a randomised controlled trial on the benefits of transfusion in children with raised cerebral blood-flow velocities11.

-The NHS Sickle Cell and Thalassaemia Screening Programme has published Standards and Guidelines for Transcranial Doppler scanning in Children with SCD.
+The UK Forum for Haemoglobin disorders has published Transcranial Doppler Scanning for Children with Sickle Cell Disease.
 Most of the proposed SHT centres have now developed TCD scanning for children with SCD or have strong links and referral systems to other specialist centres.
 Supervision of this TCD programme is the responsibility of the SHT.